nonentity

 Instructor: Halim Lee & Mary Yang

-nonentity explores the relationship between a tool and a human as well as ways to break, repurpose, and reconfigure default systems.
+nonentity is my senior year thesis that explores the relationship between a tool and a human as well as ways to break, repurpose, and reconfigure default systems.
 This thesis consists of several projects, the thesis book, and pictures from the 2025 BU BFA thesis show.

 Defining the interest & problem